 UW Medicine has developed a guide to the COVID-19 vaccine and answers to common questions.
 At this time the vaccine is available to anyone 6 months of age or older at no cost.
 Appointments available at UW Medicine and many other providers.
 Pierce County also has a website with vaccine information and local availability.

 In order to protect the health and safety of our community, the University of Washington is requiring all students and personnel to be vaccinated against COVID-19, with certain exemptions allowed.
 You need to verify that you’ve been vaccinated or declare an exemption.

 UW Environmental Health & Safety, in coordination with local and state public health agencies, responds to suspected and confirmed cases of COVID-19 in the UW community and takes action to prevent further transmission.

 The public health response activities include a case interview, risk assessment, providing guidance for self-isolation, notifications to those impacted and contact tracing.

-Kits are available for pick up Monday - Friday between 9 a.m. - 3 p.m.
-If you are not already enrolled in the testing program, you can enroll in person during these times as well.
+If you are not already enrolled in the testing program, you can enroll online.

 Other Testing Options

 Students, faculty and staff can request free COVID-19 Rapid Antigen Testing Kits they can pick up at The Pantry (Dougan 104) and at West Coast Grocery Convenience Store (WCG 102).